mreider/krems/README.md

 - Minimal configuration: a single `config.yaml` for site name, URL, and menu structure
 - Friendly “front matter” in each Markdown file for title, description, etc.
 - Automatic generation of “list” pages that group sub-pages by date
-- Responsive output using Bootstrap (bundled automatically)
+- Responsive output using Bootstrap (bundled automatically by `krems --build`)
 - Integrated local server (`--run`) for quick previews
 - 404 page generation for GitHub Pages or other static hosts
 - RSS feed for dated pages